-NEWS FLASH : Our 2017 GLAMOUR garlic crop is being harvested now.
+NEWS FLASH : Our 2018 GLAMOUR garlic crop is expected to be harvested in October this year.
 We aim to have it fully cured and ready for sale to post in late November.

 There’s no denying it.
 We’re growing organic garlic here because our after dinner conversations always seemed to end up discussing garlic.

 Eventually I said, “Let’s give it a go and grow some.”

 So in 2007, we grew our first small garlic crop using our special bulbs.
 It was such a success we planted more.